6 Low-Cost Local Restaurant Marketing Ideas

 4. Email List Building (Start Simple)

-You don’t need Mailchimp, ConvertKit, or any paid tool to start.
+You don’t need expensive email marketing tools to start.
 You need a list and something to say.

 Building your list: